Andy LeGolvan

 Overview

-Andy is a Counsel in the Firm's Intellectual Property practice group, based in Los Angeles.
-He brings over a decade of experience representing leading technology companies in high stakes litigation involving patent, copyright, and trademark infringement, trade secret misappropriation, contract disputes and business tort claims, and consumer class actions.
+Andy is a Counsel in the Firm's Intellectual Property practice group, based in Silicon Valley.
+He brings over a decade of experience representing leading technology companies in high stakes litigation involving patent, copyright, trademark, and trade dress infringement, trade secret misappropriation, contract disputes and business tort claims, and consumer class actions.

-Andy also has notable experience in the blockchain and cryptocurrency space.
+Andy has notable experience in artificial intelligence (AI), blockchain, and gaming.
 Prior to joining White & Case, Andy was the Deputy General Counsel for Polygon Labs, developer of the Polygon blockchain network (formerly Matic Network), serving as the company's first US in-house lawyer.
 Before practicing law, Andy served in the U.S. Navy as an aviation electronics technician onboard a nuclear aircraft carrier.

 Bars and Courts